-Whether or not you have a paid support plan, as a Google Cloud Platform customer you have access to a large community of enthusiasts and experts to share ideas with and get support from.
-In many cases, the Googlers who write, maintain, and support GCP contribute to these communities, including Stack Overflow and Google Groups.
+Whether or not you have a paid support plan, as a Google Cloud customer you have access to a large community of enthusiasts and experts to share ideas with and get support from.
+In many cases, the Googlers who write, maintain, and support Google Cloud contribute to these communities, including Stack Overflow and Google Groups.

 Technical Questions: Stack Exchange, Stack Overflow, and Server Fault